ProfessorShroom/professorshroom.github.io/_projects/LIN_Decoder.md

 I applied 12v and the compass lit up!
 If this is all you need then you actually don't need to do anything else, but my car has a autodim mirror and I didn't want to lose this.
 The autodim feature however, did not work, I initially thought the mirror was faulty.
 I did some more research on the new mirror and found that the LIN bus line is what controlls the autodim, basically the ECU will tell the autodim feature to activate and then it uses the 12v line to power it.
 This isn't just a case of applying 12v to that line too, which I tried, it needs a LIN signal pulsed at a specific interval.

-I've found threads of other people trying to get this working and failing, but I won't, mostly retrofitting it into BMW's that didn't come with the autodim feature from the factory.
+I've found threads of other people trying to get this working and failing, mostly retrofitting it into BMW's that didn't come with the autodim feature from the factory.

 So I started designing a PCB that will two 12v lines, one always live, one only live with the ignition/car is running, and a ground.
 The idea is this can be put in any car and work.
 The reason there's two 12v lines is that these BMW mirrors have a LED that flashes when the car is locked to deter theives.